 Grants and Contracts

-Once you have identified a grant opportunity and before you begin work on your proposal, you will enter initial details in Cayuse SP, used by CSUN to centrally track campus-wide proposal and grant activity.
-You can find a link and instructions for Cayuse at the home page of the Office of Research and Sponsored Projects (ORSP).
-College of Humanities grants officer Teresa Morrison (ext.
-6096) and ORSP Humanities grant coordinator Shirley Lang (ext.
-2901) can also assist with Cayuse.
+Once you have identified a grant opportunity—and before you begin work on your proposal—you will need to enter initial details in Cayuse SP, used by CSUN to centrally track campus-wide proposal and grant activity.
+CoH grants officer Teresa Morrison (ext.
+6096) or ORSP Humanities grants liaison Shirley Lang (ext.
+2901) can assist new Cayuse users.